jhviggo/world-of-zindria/Session notes/Session 49 day 84.md

 [[Zemberlen Seat]] is the next area where we can find [[Illiana Hawkside]].

 We ask Messina about her fighting style.
 She hasn't had any official training like a school.
 A pack was made which she's no longer following, so she's repaying for it, which affects the way she fights.

+We continue towards [[Ishal Hamlet]], the bigger city where's well now find [[Illiana Hawkside]] in the main hall.
+We know that the elves have already spotted us and are following us, but they're not intervening with us since [[Thalenor Brightclave]] wants to fight us and give it our best try.
+So we set camp outside the city waiting for daylight.